-Power BI and Row Level Security (RLS)
+Configuring Row Level Security (RLS) in Power BI Desktops

 In all of these BI processes, Business Intelligence-related security is absolutely key and it’s a critical conversation that is happening in organizations throughout the globe.
 EPC Group’s Power BI Consulting practice will provide some insights below to assist in your effort.

 Power BI is the leading Business Intelligence platform in the marketplace and with the inclusion of Row level Security in Power BI, the restriction of data is applied for users as row level filters.
 These can be configured for individual users or groups and defined for very specific access to each user who requires this data ensuring they can only view what they have been provided access to see.

 If you are looking to apply security filters specific to departments in your organization, the application of Row level security will come in very handy for you.

 Also considering the segregation of data spread across the location wise filter could use the RLS concept to restrict data to only few users.
 Let’s go into some additional details regarding the steps involved in the sections below.

 Managing Roles and Creating rules for Row level security in Power BI Desktop?

 When we talk about the application of security, we need to set some rules within the Desktop application itself.
 Before publishing any report in Power BI, it is recommended to create and modify these role definitions.
 In order to achieve that, follow the procedure below:

 Step 1: Get data into the Power BI Desktop section or setup the DirectQuery connection to your SQL Server.

 Step 2: Go to the modelling ribbon > Go to Manage Roles